zulip/zulip/docs/subsystems/events-system.md

 ## Generation system

-Zulip's generation system is built around a Python function, `send_event(event, users)`.
-It accepts an event data structure (just a Python dictionary with some keys and value; `type` is always one of the keys but the rest depends on the specific event) and a list of user IDs for the users whose clients should receive the event.
+Zulip's generation system is built around a Python function, `send_event(realm, event, users)`.
+It accepts the realm (used for sharding), the event data structure (just a Python dictionary with some keys and value; `type` is always one of the keys but the rest depends on the specific event) and a list of user IDs for the users whose clients should receive the event.
 In special cases such as message delivery, the list of users will instead be a list of dicts mapping user IDs to user-specific data like whether that user was mentioned in that message.
 The data passed to `send_event` are simply marshalled as JSON and placed in the `notify_tornado` RabbitMQ queue to be consumed by the delivery system.

 Usually, this list of users is one of 3 things: